-The reason we're doing this is because the unemployment rate for working age people with disabilities is more than DOUBLE that of typically developing adults.
-More than 70 percent of people with disabilities are unemployed, and we want to directly impact that problem in our corner of the world!
-We are specifically targeting three types of people with disabilities to employ: Visual impairments (like mine), communication deficits and IDD (intellectual/developmental disabilities like Down syndrome).
+Did you know that more than 70% of people with disabilities are unemployed in the U.S.?
+Our goal is to make a positive change in this statistic in our corner of the world!
+We are specifically targeting three types of people with disabilities to employ: Visual impairments (like mine), communication deficits, and IDD (intellectual/developmental disabilities, like Down syndrome).
 There is a beautiful social movement in this positive direction, and we want to be part of the change!

-Our warm and welcoming coffee shop will give our employees a chance to gain confidence, independence, make new friends, be proud of their work, earn money, and their work will provide a supported safe space to regain or learn new skills.
-We call it the "Life Participation Approach" to therapy.
-In other words, their job will be giving them a LIFE with more relationships and help them reach therapy goals!
+Our warm and welcoming coffee shop will give our employees a chance to gain confidence, independence, make new friends, be proud of their work, earn money, and have a supportive safe space to regain or learn new skills.
+In addition, for those employees who continue to receive speech-language therapy services, our goal is to incorporate many of their therapy goals into their work environment -- the "Life Participation Approach" to therapy.
+In other words, their job will provide them with relationship building opportunities and help them reach therapy goals!

 The way Esteamed Coffee structures improving the most lives possible is to have a "Revolving Door" approach to our employees with disabilities.
 Once they have gained skills and confidence and are part of the community, we would be thrilled if they would be recruited to work at other companies, thus making room at Esteamed Coffee for us to hire and help new people!
-For some of our employees, Esteamed Coffee will be a perfect fit for a long time; for others, it will be the stepping stone they need to get out into the community.
+For some of our employees, Esteamed Coffee will be a perfect job fit long term; for others, it will be the stepping stone they need to get out into the community.
 From Esteamed Coffee, there’s no telling where they will be recruited to work on the next step in their journey!
-We can’t WAIT to open our shop and put a sign at our cash register that boldly states “We’re Recruitable!” to give patrons the idea that our employees have gained basic work skills and are ready to be great employees in other companies in our community!
-Break it Down
+We can’t WAIT to open our shop and put a sign at our cash register that boldly states “We’re recruitable!” to give patrons the idea that our employees have gained basic work skills and are ready to be great employees in other companies in our community!